 On our last trip to Barbados, we could see huge piles of coconuts all along the highway from workers pulling them in from the forest for worldwide demand.

 Back in the 80s, you didn't hear too much about coconut oil, but now it's everywhere.

 Back then, coconut oil was thought to contribute to clogged arteries, high cholesterol levels, and heart disease because it's high in saturated fat.

-We’ve also been adding (and loving) high grade cold pressed coconut oil (MCT - medium chain triglycerides) to our coffee for years #bulletproofcoffee, but I’ll save that for another post!
+We've also been adding (and loving) high-grade cold-pressed coconut oil (MCT - medium-chain triglycerides) to our coffee for years (known as Bullet Proof Coffee), but I'll save that for another post!

 Through all this research, another fantastic benefit came to light, something that my ancestors from Colombia knew for years:

 Coconut oil is incredible for your hair and skin!

 Coconut oil's natural antioxidants help protect from environmental stressors, and its vitamins firm, moisturize, and brighten the skin.

 But before we dive-in any further, let's clarify that there are two types of coconut oils: extra virgin and fractionated.

 Extra virgin coconut oil undergoes limited processing and is as close to the raw material as it can get.
 It is high in nutrients and antioxidants.
 However, it is too heavy for oily skin types, it can clog pores and cause breakouts.